straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 # Modeling (Classification)
 Classification is a ML method to identify the category of new observations based on training data.
+- **Logistic Regression** predicts binary outcome (pass/fail)
+- **K-NN** is pattern recognition algorithm that uses training datasets to find the k closest relatives in future examples.
+- **SVM kernel** is multidimensional.
+Assigns a hyperplane that best separates the features.
+- **Naive Bayes** calculates the possibility of whether a data point belongs within a certain category.
+- **Random Forest/Decision Tree** - supervised learning algorithm that works like a flow chart.
+Separates data points into two similar categories at a time from the trunk to branches to leaves.
+Random forest averages the decision trees.

 ## Logistic Regression
 Logistic Regression will give a probability.
 Can split into two categories >50% or < 50% and get a binary 0,1 output.